 If you notice that your dog is sleeping even when there’s something better to do, it might be time to get help.

-Generally, it’s pretty normal for your dog to spend most of his day asleep or resting.
+Generally, it’s pretty standard for your dog to spend most of his day asleep or resting.
 That said, too much sleep can still be a sign of problems with your dog’s health.

 There are a few tell-tale signs that your dog is sleeping too much: